mle86/php-enum/doc/Class_AbstractAutoEnum.md

 ## Method Reference

 * <code>static <b>all</b> (): array</code>
-    Returns a list of all public constant values in this class.
+    Returns a list of all public constant values in this class (as an associative array with the constants' names as keys).

 ## Inherited Methods